-All right, listen everybody.
+All right, listen up everybody.
 I know this opinion has the potential to be a little divisive, but hear me out.
 I know that Far Cry 5 has been getting some mixed reviews, and I’m not here to argue against them.
 I think the reviews are honest and cut to the heart of real problems the game has.
 But even so, I think we need to, as the community of gamers, support UbiSoft.
 And yes that means buying Far Cry 5, even if you wait for a sale.
 For many years UbiSoft was a favourite developer of mine and many other gamers.
-There was a special magic to some of their games from Mid-2000’s that I still think about all of the time.
+There was a special magic to some of their games from the Mid-2000s that I still think about all of the time.
 Early Assassin’s Creed, especially the Ezio games, and UbiSoft’s takeover of Far Cry with Far Cry 3 were huge moments in gaming history.
 And then they got greedy.
 Annualized Assassin’s Creed, Tom Clancy churn-out titles, and the promising hype of Watch Dogs that crumbled due to a rush to market, all failed to do well as they came out to deserved waffling reviews and reception.
 But I can see them changing.
 The incredibly disliked and written off Rainbow Six: Siege had new life breathed into it, and is now one of the best selling games of the generation.
 And I think therein lies the lesson that they learned.

 Now, I’m not saying let’s all rush out and buy Far Cry 5, certainly if you’re tentative wait for a sale.
 But you should get it and Assassin’s Creed: Origins as well.
 Ubisoft has made good on their past mistakes of allowing the grand illusions of annualized licenses following the Call of Duty Model to work, by transitioning to a system of extreme support for titles.
 The Division just received a hefty update, despite the fact that we all but know an announcement for the Division 2 lies at E3, if it doesn’t leak any more before then.
 Additionally, they have kept the less popular Ghost Recon: Wildlands pumped full of weird and wacky content, and that game continues to hold a significant player base.